Weixin-Ma/TripletLoc/README.md

-# TripletLoc: One-Shot Global Localization using Semantic Triplet in Large-scale Urban Environment
+# <center> TripletLoc: One-Shot Global Localization using Semantic Triplet in Large-scale Urban Environment </center>

 The code and dataset will be open-sourced upon acceptance of the paper.